defold/doc/docs/en/manuals/model.md

 Apart from the properties *Id*, *Position* and *Rotation* the following component specific properties exist:

 *Mesh*
-: This property should refer to the glTF *.gltf* or Collada *.dae* file that contains the mesh to use.
+: This property should refer to the glTF *.gltf* file that contains the mesh to use.
 If the file contains multiple meshes, only the first one is read.

+*Create GO Bones*
+: Check this to create a game object for every bone of the model.
+You can use the game objects to attach other game objects such as weapons to hand bones and so on.

+*Skeleton*
+: This property should refer to the glTF *.gltf* file that contains the skeleton to use for animation.
+Note that Defold requires a single root bone in your hierarchy.

+*Animations*
+: Set this to the *Animation Set File* that contains the animations you want to use on the model.

+*Default Animation*
+: This is the animation (from the animation set) that will be automatically played on the model.

+In addition to the properties above there will also be a field to assign a material for every mesh of the model:

 *Material*
 : Set this property to a material you have created that is suitable for a textured 3D object.
 There are a number of built-in materials that you can use as a starting point: